 GMAT study on skills companies demand in new graduate business school hires.

-We’ve discussed how common the fear of public speaking is and we’ll go onto some tips to help you overcome this fear.
-Lets now discuss how this fear comes about and why so many of us fear speaking in public.
-Understanding the root cause will hopefully help you deal with the fear.
+Let's discuss how this fear comes about and why so many of us fear speaking in public.
+Understanding the root cause will hopefully help you deal with it better.

 In the book, "Confessions of a Public Speaker" by Scott Berkun, he suggests that our brains identify the following four conditions as extremely bad for survival:

-These conditions make sense during the early years of humans.
+These conditions made sense during the early years of humans.
 Being alone, or without a weapon for example, could have been very dangerous with wild animals and other fierce tribes nearby.

 There conditions happen to all be experienced during public speaking.
 You’re often alone on a stage, open to the audience who are looking at you, without a weapon and with nowhere to hide (assuming you don’t hide behind your laptop).

 So what exactly can you do to gradually overcome the fear of public speaking?
-Here are our tips that you can apply before, during and after the speech to overcome your fear of public speaking.
+Here are key tips that you can apply before, during and after the speech.

 Speech anxiety tips: